Charles Brown and Charles Kelley: Trials and executions

-Kelley and Brown were charged with first degree murder and armed robbery for killing Koerhsen in Iowa.
-Prosecutors announced they would seek a death sentence for both of them.
+Kelley and Brown were charged with first degree murder and armed robbery for killing Koehrsen in Iowa.
+Prosecutors said they would seek a death sentence for both of them.
+Pottawattamie County attorney Peter J. Peters declared that, "If there ever was a case that justified the death penalty this certainly is one— and so is Kelley case."

 Brown was tried first.
-He made no attempt to contest his guilt and was quickly found guilty.
+He did not contest his guilt and was quickly found guilty.
 Several of his family members testified during the sentencing phase.
 On the stand, Brown said he had a drinking problem, had started drinking when he was around 10 or 11, and was drinking heavily during his crime spree.

 During their deliberations, the jury asked the judge if Brown would have a chance of parole if he was given a life sentence, and how many years he would have to serve in prison if that was the case (all life sentences are without parole in Iowa, and a lifer's only chance of freedom is if the governor commutes their sentence to make them eligible for release).
 The judge said "You have a right to assume any verdict returned by you will be faithfully carried out.
 Should you desire to make any recommendations after you have agreed upon your verdict you may write them on paper and return it with your verdict."
 Hearing this, Brown's uncle, Paul Day, became hopeful that his nephew might be spared execution.
 However, less than two hours later, after nearly 14 hours of deliberation, the jury came out with a recommendation for a death sentence.
 In response, Brown said "I knew this was coming.
 I don't care.
 The only thing I feel bad about is my folks."

 Kelley's lawyers initially planned for an insanity defense, but that was thrown out.
 He was convicted of both charges.
 Kelley presented a much stronger defense than Brown during the sentencing phase, with his defense emphasizing his epilepsy.
 A psychiatrist who examined Kelley said he had a "sociopathic personality", and found no evidence of a "psychotic reaction which would indicate that Mr. Kelley is not responsible for his acts."
 Another mitigating factor mentioned was Kelley's youth.
 At the age of 20, he would be one of the youngest people executed in Iowa.

-After deliberating for 48 hours, the jury deadlocked, resulting in a mistrial and leaving Kelley’s fate up to Judge Leroy H. Johnson.
+After deliberating for 48 hours, the jury deadlocked, resulting in a mistrial and leaving Kelley's fate up to Judge Leroy H. Johnson.
 The jury foreman, Sam Garnett, said all of the jurors knew Kelley was guilty, but that he and another juror wanted a life sentence.
 "I couldn't ask for hanging when there were small doubts in my mind whether the killing was premeditated, whether Kelley altogether was a mentally sound person, and how much influence the older man (Brown) had on him.”